cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 # Interoperability

-In the vast majority of cases, you'll manage *independent* apps (ie. each having its own data), and each using only one local storage API (e.g. a native API *or* this lib, but not both at the same time in one app).
+In the vast majority of cases, you'll manage *independent* apps (ie. each having its own data), and each using only one client-side storage API
+(e.g. a native API *or* this lib, but not both at the same time in one app).

 In some special cases, it could happen:
-- you share the same data between multiple apps on the same subdomain, but not all apps are built with the same framework, so each one will use a different local storage API (e.g. an Angular app using this lib and a non-Angular app using `localForage` lib)
+- you share the same data between multiple apps on the same subdomain, but not all apps are built with the same framework, so each one will use a different client-side storage API (e.g. an Angular app using this lib and a non-Angular app using the `localForage` lib)
 - while **not recommended**, you could also mix several APIs inside the same app (e.g. mixing native `indexedDB` *and* this lib).

-If you're in one of these cases, *please read this guide carefully*, as there are important things to do and to be aware to achieve interoperability.
+If you're in one of these cases, *please read this guide carefully*, as there are important things to do and to be aware of to achieve interoperability.

 ## Requirements